If you've lived in an Australian rural area, our Rural Access Scheme may help boost your selection rank for entry into some programs.

 When you list a relevant program as a preference on your QTAC application, QTAC will contact you about applying for the Rural Access Scheme.

 QTAC will ask you to check your eligibility and your ASGS Remoteness Area (ASGS-RA) category.
-You'll then have to submit a cover sheet and your supporting documentation.
+You'll then have to upload a cover sheet and your supporting documentation.

 If approved, adjustments will be automatically applied to all relevant UQ preferences.
 Contact QTAC for more information.